robotpy/robotpy-docs/dev/porting.rst

 Syntax/Style Guide
 ------------------

+As of the 2019 season, RobotPy projects will use the `black <https://github.com/ambv/black>`_ code autoformatter.
+Black generates pretty good looking code, and it makes it easier to review incoming pull requests.
+Before making pull requests, please install black and run it on the repo you're changing.

 Except where it makes sense, developers should try to retain the structure and naming conventions that the Java implementation of WPILib follows.
 There are a few guidelines that can be helpful when translating Java to Python: